hughrun/pocketsnack/README.md

 ### -o, --before BEFORE

 Restrict the current _action command_ to only items updated less recently than _BEFORE_ number of days.

+### What does 'updated' mean?

+The Pocket API does not store a value for the date an items was first added.
+The only value we can get is _since_, which is a timestamp updated every time there is an update made to an item via or equivalent to any `add` or `modify` [API action](https://getpocket.com/developer/docs/overview).
+This could be when it is added to the List, move to the archive, moved out of the archive back into the List, or has changes made to tags (even if that tag update results in no actual change - i.e. if `--purge` has been run against the item, regardless of whether it had any tags to begin with).

 ## examples